be9904/be9904.github.io/_posts/2023-08-13-triplanar-mapping.md

  </p>
 <p align="center"><b><i>Comparison of UV Mapping (left) and Triplanar Mapping (right).
 Brent Owens.</i></b></p>

 However, there are drawbacks to this technique.
 Since triplanar mapping blends 3 different textures, there may be certain points or perspectives where the texture appears blurred.
-Also, because this technique employs world space coordinates instead of UVs, the tangents will not be correct, thus making normals from normal maps incorrect as well.
+Also, because this technique uses world space coordinates instead of UVs, the tangents will not be correct.
+Normals from normal maps will be incorrect as well.
 Despite blending 3 textures, seams can be visible in certain occasions too, all of which results in loss of detail.
-There are approaches like blending with an opacity map to create more realistic results.
+There are approaches like blending with a depth map to create more realistic results.
 There is a link in the reference section for a more detailed description.

 Performance is also an issue.
-It's not as efficient as traditional texture mapping since it maps the same texture 3 times.
+Triplanar mapping may not be as efficient as traditional texture mapping in most cases since it maps the same texture 3 times.
 So for simple geometry, it may be a better option to sample with UVs.
-Moreover, if there are more textures to sample like normal maps, specular maps, ambient occlusion maps etc; performance should be taken into account when using this technique in production.
+Moreover, if there are multiple textures to sample like normal maps, specular maps, ambient occlusion maps etc; performance should be carefully measured to use this technique in production.

 ## Implementation
 Here's a simple implementation of triplanar mapping in Unity.